 I became interested in the power of technology to help engage college students during the first class I taught after graduate school.
 In the syllabus, I listed my AOL Instant Messenger (IM) screen name as one of the ways students could contact me.
 I observed that introverted students were much more likely to be engaged during class discussions if they communicated with me via IM outside of class.
 Since then, I have been fascinated by the connective potential of emerging communication technologies.

 I conducted the first large, multi-institution survey of student technology use, which I wrote about in my book, Connecting to the Net.Generation: What Higher Education Professionals Need to Know about Today’s Students.
 In my second book, Using Emerging Technologies to Enhance Student Engagement my colleagues and I provided a comprehensive analysis of social media’s role in student engagement, technology’s potential to improve retention, and blogs’ potential to improve students’ writing and marketing skills.
-I just finished my third book, Engaging students through social media: An evidence-based approach for educators.
+I just finished my third book, Engaging students through social media: Evidence-based practices for use in student affairs.

 My work has been cited in major news outlets such as the New York Times, NPR, PBS, NBC, Time, US News & World Report, USA Today, The Guardian, The Atlantic, Huffington Post, and Mashable.
 I have given talks, workshops, and lectures at almost 50 national and international conferences, universities, and organizations.
 I enjoy talking about how technology impacts colleges students, using social media in educationally-relevant ways, how social media influence identity development, parenting and social media, teaching students about privacy, using trace data to predict educational outcomes, and how students use social media to become more socially and academically integrated into their college or university environments.

 I earned my doctorate in education in counselor education from Penn State University.
 I also earned my master’s degree in clinical psychology from Penn State where I studied and conducted research in neuropsychology.
 I hold a bachelor’s degree in psychology from The University of Florida where I studied and conducted research in neuroscience.
-I am an associate professor of library science in the Purdue University Libraries and a fellow at the Berkman Center for Internet and Society where I work on the Youth and Media Project.
+I am an associate professor of education and human computer interaction at Iowa State University and a fellow at the Berkman Center for Internet and Society where I work on the Youth and Media Project.
 My complete CV can be accessed here.